toddwint/typelines/README.md

 pip3 install pynput pyperclip
 ```

-For keyboard hotkey typing to work you will have to modify some security settings.
-Search for `Allow assistive applications to control the computer` or go into `Security & Privacy` > `Privacy` and add applications to
+For keyboard macro key typing to work you will have to modify some security settings.
+Search for `Allow assistive applications to control the computer` or go into `Security & Privacy` > `Privacy` and add applications to the following sections.

+The sections include:

+- Accessibility (For controlling the keyboard and typing)
-- Input Monitoring
+- Input Monitoring (For listening for keyboard events)

+The applications include:

+- Python.app
+    - /Library/Frameworks/Python.framework/Versions/3.12/Resources/Python.app
-- Accessibility
+- Terminal

+Other sections might include:

 - Automation
 - Developer Tools

-These applications might include:
+Other applications might include:

-- Terminal
 - IDLE.app
 - Python Launcher.app
-- Python.app
 - /usr/local/bin/python3
 - /bin/zsh
 - /bin/bash

+You will probably have to disable the default behavior of the Function Keys or they will send a command to dim the display or turn the volume down instead of the keycode needed.
+Look for Apple > System Settings... > Keyboard > Keyboard Shortcuts... > Function Keys > Use F1, F2, etc. keys as standard function keys.

 You might want to view the [Platform limitations](https://pynput.readthedocs.io/en/latest/limitations.html#macos) page of pynput's documentation website for tips.

-Run the program as `root`.
+If you wish to run the program as `root`.
 You can use the command

 ```
 sudo -E python3 ./typelines.py